uptonking/note4yaoo/dev/lib-pattern-rxjs-dev.md

 - ## With asynchronous code, you can either have simple code, or you can have correct code, you can't really have both.
 Sorry.
 - https://twitter.com/BenLesh/status/1739696843213189569
   - Please don't use this as an excuse to chain 8 RxJS operators back-to-back.
 Stop it.
 Don't do that.
+- With async await I find it pretty simple and clean, what is the problem?
+  - I think Ben meant to say the "correct" (and complex) cases of error handling and potential retry that should be thought of at every "await".
+A big try/catch will lose the source of error whereas writing a lot try-catch is going to be ugly.
+- We do non-blocking, async ACID all the way to SNAPSHOT with better (with much less latency variance) delivery promises than any other existing framework.
+Async code is complex due to concurrency, unidirectional consistent streaming fixes that.

 - ## Pedantically(卖弄学问地), React component is effectively a specialized Subject, in RxJS terms.
 - https://twitter.com/BenLesh/status/1009957226956480512